 sudo ufw enable

 Memcached offers extensions for various programming languages, but it is most commonly used with PHP.
-In this section, we will guide you through installing Memcached libraries for PHP, Python, and Perl, as well as configuring Memcached for Apache and Nginx web servers.
+This section covers installing Memcached client libraries for PHP, Python, and Perl, along with web server configuration for Apache and Nginx.

 sudo apt install php-memcached libapache2-mod-php php php-cli